sabbir-subhan/appium-Python/README.md

 - open project in xcode and change Bundle Identifier accordingly to "id" above
 - build app through Xcode
 - on real device, first You need to run app from xcode - it will install it on the device (You have to TRUST app in General - Device management)
+- path to built file is located in Conf/desired_capabilities

 ### **CONFIGURE APPIUM GUI:** ###